alsmola/graphgrc/scf/sea-02-alignmentwithenterprisearchitecture.md

-# SCF - %!S(string=SEA-02 - Alignment With Enterprise Architecture)
+# SCF - SEA-02 - Alignment With Enterprise Architecture
 Mechanisms exist to develop an enterprise architecture, aligned with industry-recognized leading practices, with consideration for cybersecurity & data privacy principles that addresses risk to organizational operations, assets, individuals, other organizations.
 ## Mapped framework controls
 ### ISO 27002